-Figure 163: Configuring Global Settings for Web Authentication
+Figure 155: Configuring Global Settings for Web Authentication

-Settings for Web Authentication
+Configuring Interface Settings for Web Authentication

-Configuring Interface Use the Security > Web Authentication (Configure Interface) page to enable web authentication on a port, and display information for any connected hosts.
+Use the Security > Web Authentication (Configure Interface) page to enable web authentication on a port, and display information for any connected hosts.

-- Port Indicates the port being configured. - Status Configures the web authentication status for the port. - Host IP Address Indicates the IP address of each connected host. - Remaining Session Time Indicates the remaining time until the current authorization session for the host expires. - Apply Enables web authentication if the Status box is checked.
+- ◆ Port Indicates the port being configured. - ◆ Status Configures the web authentication status for the port. - Host IP Address Indicates the IP address of each connected host. - ◆ Remaining Session Time Indicates the remaining time until the current authorization session for the host expires. - ◆ Apply Enables web authentication if the Status box is checked.

-- Revert Restores the previous configuration settings. - Re-authenticate Ends all authenticated web sessions for selected host IP addresses in the Authenticated Host List, and forces the users to reauthenticate. - Revert Restores the previous configuration settings.
+Re-authenticate - Ends all authenticated web sessions for selected host IP addresses in the Authenticated Host List, and forces the users to reauthenticate.